Cracker Barrel Old Country Store, Inc,.

 Dividends Summary

-- Cracker Barrel Old Country Store, Inc,. has issued 89 dividend payments over the past 21 years
+- Consistent Payer: Cracker Barrel Old Country Store, Inc,. has rewarded shareholders with 90 dividend payments over the past 22 years.

 Company News